-- many food when used as ingredients of other foods are exempt from a declaration of their components including many fats, sweeteners, jams and flours unless the components belong to a determined list of allergenic ingredients (such as MSG, aspartame, peanut oil)” added [CFIA food labelling for industry].
+- many foods when used as ingredients of other foods are exempt from a declaration of their components including many fats, sweeteners, jams, and flours unless the components belong to a determined list of allergenic ingredients (such as MSG, aspartame, peanut oil)” added [CFIA food labelling for industry].

 - certain food preparations and mixtures, including flavours and seasonings, are exempt from a declaration of most of their components.